abaldwin06/kgsa-database/README.md

 3. Data will file to JSON files in `.export/` subdirectory.

 # TODO
-- [ ] add a function to ImportRecord to return an array of grade records in Airtable format, update record_dict function to work for students and grades
-- [ ] able to create a new test scores row for each grade and link it to the right student
-- [ ] test any issues with the convert integer and string values function
+- [ ] test any issues with the convert integer and string values function (convert_numeric_values function)
 - [ ] Add a function to store Zeraki name to DB so we stop asking for name matches OR add a way to opt out of name changes in both import types
 - [ ] fix bug with matching by last name:
     >    File "/Users/annebaldwin/Documents/projects/kgsa-database/app.py", line 374, in find_match_by_name